teaminkling/ngn-squid/README.md

 # Choice A and B will continue the execution flow to the action below.
 # Choice C will jump back to the top of the file because it links to "Library Identifier".

-?{ action(arguments) }
 !{ action(arguments) }

-# Above, we executed an action twice.
+# Above, we executed an action.
 Actions are provided by name by the game engine.
 # It is important to know what actions are available before you use them.
-# Note that both statements are the same.

 > Character Name [mood]
-    You can display variables with this syntax: ?{ Location Name : Flag Name }.
+    You can display variables with this syntax: {{ Location Name : Flag Name }}.

-    You can display the return result of actions (if any) with the same syntax: ?{ action(arguments) }.
+    You can display the return result of actions (if any) with the same syntax: {{ action(arguments) }}.

     Variables have types but are stored as strings.
 They can be a string, a float, an integer, and a boolean.

     Don't do math using this.
-If you must, the engine should define stuff like add(a, b) etc.
+If you must, the engine should define stuff like this.

 # You can set arbitrary flags easily with custom whitespace.